jmhuie/Salamander_Climbing_Kine/README.md

 - .../Python Code/
 	- /xma2dlc.py
-		- A Python script files containing functions for creating a DLC network with training data from XMALab, analyzing new videos, extracting camera calibrations, converting 2D coordinates to 3D, and more.
+		- A Python script file containing functions for creating a DLC network with training data from XMALab, analyzing new videos, extracting camera calibrations, converting 2D coordinates to 3D, and more.
 Some functions were modified from the [XROMM Tools](https://github.com/jdlaurence/XROMM_DLCTools) as part of [Laurence-Chasen et al. 2020](https://doi.org/10.1242/jeb.226720).

 - .../R Code/